-(9) a person referred to as a drive-away owneroperator who privately owns and utilizes a tow vehicle in drive-away operations and operates independently for hire, if the drive-away owneroperator actually utilizes the tow vehicle and if the person contracting with the drive-away owneroperator is not the lessor of the tow vehicle.
-Provided, however, a drive-away owner-operator shall not be precluded from workers' compensation coverage under the Administrative Workers' Compensation Act if the drive-away owner-operator elects to participate as a sole proprietor, and (10) any person who is employed as a domestic servant or as a casual worker in and about a private home or household, which private home or household had a gross annual payroll in the preceding calendar year of less than Fifty Thousand Dollars and divisions thereof, employing a person included within the term "employee" as defined in this section.
-Employer may also mean the employer's workers' compensation insurance carrier, if applicable.
+- operator who privately owns and utilizes a tow vehicle in drive-away operations and operates independently for hire, if the drive-away owneroperator actually utilizes the tow vehicle and if the person contracting with the drive-away owneroperator is not the lessor of the tow vehicle.

-19. "Employer" means a natural person, partnership, association, limited liability company, corporation, and the legal representatives of a deceased employer, or the receiver or trustee of a person, partnership, association, corporation, or limited liability company, departments, instrumentalities and institutions of this state and divisions thereof, counties and divisions thereof, public trusts, boards of education and incorporated cities or towns
+Provided, however, a drive-away owner-operator shall not be precluded from workers' compensation coverage under the Administrative Workers' Compensation Act if the drive-away owner-operator elects to participate as a sole proprietor, and - (10) any person who is employed as a domestic servant or as a casual worker in and about a private home or household, which private home or household had a gross annual payroll in the preceding calendar year of less than Fifty Thousand Dollars (\$50,000.00) for such workers; - 19.
+"Employer" means a natural person, partnership, association, limited liability company, corporation, and the legal representatives of a deceased employer, or the receiver or trustee of a person, partnership, association, corporation, or limited liability company, departments, instrumentalities and institutions

+4 of this state and divisions thereof, counties and divisions thereof,